Ali-Homany/Desktop_Screen_Time_Tracker/README.md

 - get_daily_usage

 ### 4. App
-Builds a simple Dash webapp that displays the screen time (for now) daily/monthly/yearly.
+Builds a simple Flask webapp that displays the screen time (for now) daily/monthly/yearly.
 Screenshots of the dashboard:
 <br>